dannypaz/fa-messaging/README.md

 Please see this [article](http://elixir-lang.org/blog/2017/01/05/elixir-v1-4-0-released/) for more info.

-IF YOU EVER RECEIVE A :BADARGS error, it is because you have no loaded environment variables
+**IF YOU EVER RECEIVE :badargs errors, it might be caused by not having environment variables loaded in your terminal session**

+To load ENV variables, simply run `source .env`.
+You do have a `.env` file, right?